 - Shift Retirement Contributions – if we want to accelerate income to avoid higher tax rates in the future, we may consider changing retirement contributions from traditional to Roth.
 Or vice versa, if we want to defer more income taxes, we could shift from Roth back to traditional.

-I’ve talked to several folks lately that have reached RMD age within the last few years and I’ve been amazed at how many were completely caught off guard by the amount of taxes they’re paying in retirement.
-The importance of proper planning cannot be stressed enough here, we want you to be fully prepared so that you can enjoy retirement and not be a “deer in headlights”.
-Every family’s tax planning will look different based on their unique circumstances, but the goal here is to get you thinking about how to maximize every dollar you work so hard to earn.
+We’ve talked to several folks lately that have reached RMD age within the last few years and have been amazed at how many were completely caught off guard by the amount of taxes they’re paying in retirement.
+The importance of proper planning cannot be stressed enough here, we want you to be fully prepared so that you can enjoy retirement and not be a “deer in headlights.”
+Every family’s tax plan will look different based on their unique circumstances, but the goal here is to get you thinking about how to maximize every dollar you work so hard to earn.